BONSAI: Bayesian Optimization with Natural Simplicity and Interpretability: Proofs and Additional Theoretical Results

 \subsection{Proofs}

-\begin{restatable}[Relative rule implies accuracy lower bound]{lemma}{rhotoeta} Using BONSAI at round $t$, the acquisition accuracy satisfies $\eta_t \ge 1-\rho_t.$ Consequently we may take $\tilde\eta_t := 1-\rho_t$ in the definition of $M_T$ (assuming exact inner maximization), and the worst-case accumulated inaccuracy is bounded by $M_T \;\le\; \sum_{t=1}^T \rho_t$. \end{restatable} \begin{proof} By definition,
+\begin{restatable}[Relative rule implies accuracy lower bound]{lemma}{rhotoeta} Using BONSAI at round $t$, the acquisition accuracy satisfies $\eta_t \ge 1-\rho_t.$ Consequently we may take $\tilde\eta_t := 1-\rho_t$ in the definition of $M_T$ (assuming exact inner maximization), and the worst-case accumulated inaccuracy is bounded by $M_T \;\le\; \sum_{t=1}^T \rho_t$. \end{restatable} Following \citet{pmlr-v286-kim25b}, we assume non-negative acquisition functions.
+This is without loss of generality: any acquisition function can be shifted by a constant to be non-negative without changing the maximizer.
+Under this convention, $b_t = \max_{s<t}\alpha_t(\bm x_s) \ge 0$ and $\alpha_t^* > 0$. \begin{proof} By definition,

 Recalling $\tilde\alpha_t(\bm x_t^{*})=\alpha_t(\bm x_t^{*})-b_t$ with $b_t:=\max_{s<t}\alpha_t(\bm x_s)\ge 0$, we have

 and rearranging gives